ReShonda Tate: Personal

 Tate was born in Kansas City, Missouri, to Bruce Tate and Nancy Kilgore.
 She moved to Arkansas at a young age and spent most of her childhood in her mother’s hometown of Smackover.
 She later moved to Houston, Texas, where she graduated from Madison High School.
 She earned a bachelor’s degree in journalism from the University of Texas at Austin.
-She is married to Dr. Miron Billingsley and has three children.
+She is married to Jeffrey Caradine and has three children and two bonus children.